aedxn/effect-of-franchising-in-eSports/README.md

 In my thesis I have created a new dataset from two different sources, namely [lol.fandom](https://lol.fandom.com/wiki/Help:Leaguepedia_API) and [elixers](https://oracleselixir.com/stats/players/byTournament).
 Using player level data I analysed how the change in the league format from a non-franchised system with relegation and promotion to a franchised system without relegation and promotion of the biggest eSports game "League of Legends" effected:

-1) The probability of competing
-2) Whether this shift in the probability of competing comes from
+Item 1 The probability of competing item 2 Whether this shift in the probability of competing comes from
-    a) New players entering
+    Sub Item 2 New players entering
     b) Existing players leaving
 3) The competitive Balance